Kyabram: Media

+In Kath & Kim, Episode 3 (The Moon) Kath and Kel win a mystery flight to Kyabram due to Kim running up Kath's credit card.
+Although Kath is excited, claiming "I love Kyabram!" unfortunately the couple never makes it there due to flight delays.

 Attractions

 Attractions include the Kyabram Fauna Park, a 55 ha reserve housing five hundred species of wildlife.
 There are free-roaming kangaroos and emus and hides to observe a variety of water birds.

+Kyabram holds the annual Bush Market festival in the month of November where Allan Street is closed down and the local businesses extend their hours of availability.
+During the festival the locals enjoy pop up marquees, food, wine, beer, and live music.

 Sport

 Popular sports in Kyabram include Australian rules football and cricket.
-The local football team is known as the Bombers who compete in the Goulburn Valley Football Netball League.
+The local football team is known as the Bombers and competes in the Goulburn Valley Football Netball League.

 Netball and soccer are also popular in Kyabram.

-Golfers play at the course of the Kyabram Valley View Golf and Bowls Club on Curr Road, Mount Scobie, or at the Kyabram Parkland Golf Club, the home of the Victorian Par 3 Amateur Championships, on Racecourse Rd, Kyabram.
+Golfers play at the Kyabram Valley View Golf and Bowls Club on Curr Road, Mount Scobie, or at the Kyabram Parkland Golf Club, the home of the Victorian Par 3 Amateur Championships, on Racecourse Road.